jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 <img src="https://i.imgur.com/YF4Dq4j.png">

-It seems however it still shows the previous message.
-That is because anytime we make changes to the Lambda function it must be re-deployed.
+It seems however that it still shows the previous message.
+That is because anytime we make changes to the Lambda function it must be re-deployed, just like the API Gateway.

 <img src="https://i.imgur.com/z33XiDk.png">